The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: KKT is PPAD ∩ PLS -hard

 Recall that every vertex $v \in [2^n]$ has at most one incoming edge and at most one outgoing edge.
 Thus, for any vertex $v \neq 1$, one of the following cases occurs: \begin{itemize} \item $v$ is an isolated vertex.
 In this case, the big square $B(v,v)$ will not contain any path and will fully be in the environment, thus not containing any KKT point.
 Example: vertex $5$ in \cref{fig:kkt-big-picture}. \item $v$ has one outgoing edge and no incoming edge.
 In this case, the big square $B(v,v)$ will contain the start of a green or orange path.
-There will be a KKT point at the start of the path, which is fine, since $v$ is a (non-trivial) source of the \textsc{End-of-Line} instance.
+There will be a KKT point at the start of the path, which is fine, since $v$ is a (non-trivial) source of the \eol/ instance.
 Example: vertex $7$ in \cref{fig:kkt-big-picture}. \item $v$ has one incoming edge and no outgoing edge.
 In this case, the big square $B(v,v)$ will contain the end of a green or orange path.
-There will be a KKT point at the end of the path, which is again fine, since $v$ is a sink of the \textsc{End-of-Line} instance.
+There will be a KKT point at the end of the path, which is again fine, since $v$ is a sink of the \eol/ instance.
 Example: vertices $3$ and $8$ in \cref{fig:kkt-big-picture}. \item $v$ has one outgoing and one incoming edge.
 In this case, there are two sub-cases: \begin{itemize} \item If both edges yield paths of the same colour, then we will be able to ``connect'' the two paths at the centre of $B(v,v)$ and avoid introducing a KKT point there.
 Example: vertex $4$ in \cref{fig:kkt-big-picture}. \item If one of the paths is green and the other one is orange, then there will be a local maximum or minimum in $B(v,v)$ (and thus a KKT point).
 It is not too hard to see that this is in fact unavoidable.
-This is where we use the main new ``trick'' of our reduction: we ``hide'' the exact location of the KKT point inside $B(v,v)$ in such a way, that finding it requires solving a \pls/-complete problem, namely the \textsc{Iter} instance.
+Indeed, if the incoming path is green and the outgoing path is orange, then there will necessarily be a local minimum at the end of the green path (Example: vertex $6$ in \cref{fig:kkt-big-picture}).
+If the incoming path is orange and the outgoing path is green, then there will necessarily be a local maximum at the end of the orange path (Example: vertex $2$ in \cref{fig:kkt-big-picture}).
+This is where we use the main new ``trick'' of our reduction: we ``hide'' the exact location of the KKT point inside $B(v,v)$ in such a way, that finding it requires solving a \pls/-complete problem, namely the \iter/ instance.
 This is achieved by introducing a new gadget at the point where the two paths meet.
 We call this the PLS-Labyrinth gadget. \end{itemize} \end{itemize} The construction of the green and orange paths is described in detail in \cref{sec:kkt-eol-paths}.
 The PLS-Labyrinth gadget is described in detail in \cref{sec:kkt-pls-labyrinth}.